Tolentine Hall, Room 103

 My teacher has just accused me of an academic integrity violation, I have a lot of questions.

-Your faculty member will inform his or her department chair of the violation.
-If the department chair has questions or concerns, the chair will ask the faculty member for more information.
+Your faculty member will inform his or her department chair and dean (or designee) of the violation.
+If the department chair or dean (or designee) has questions or concerns, they will ask the faculty member for more information.
 After that, the chair passes the information on to the dean of the faculty member's college.
 Eventually the faculty member's dean will send you a letter.

 If this is your first offense, you will not be expelled.
 If you agree that you have violated the academic integrity code, several things will happen to you.
-1) Your faculty member will assign you a penalty grade, which may be an F for the course, or a lesser penalty.
+1) Your faculty member will assign you a penalty grade.
 2) A record will be kept on file by the dean of your college and the Office of the Provost.
 This is an internal record, and will not be on your transcript or revealed to other schools or employers.
 If there are no other violations, the record will be destroyed when you graduate.
 3) Your dean will ask you to undertake an educational program, see details below.

 This is about your academic integrity, not your moral character.
 It often happens that students violate the code unintentionally (for example, they take notes from a source and then forget that what they have written is not really their own words).
 You are only being asked to admit that you violated the code; we realize that violations can be unintentional.